Real People Stories – Diane

 “Of course!!” the Anaemia doctor said with delight, ” Either blood loss from menstruation or stomach bleeding!!
 Or maybe something else!
 I’ll prescribe some medicine right now!
 Be sure to take it; buy it right now; otherwise, you could die!”

 I was given a referral for a stool exam for hidden bleeding and a prescription for haemoglobin-boosting pills.
-And I left the CBC doctor’s office feeling like a hedgehog in a fog: my thoughts were all jumbled up, my head was spinning, the tests were just a nightmare… I called my husband and cried into the phone… It seemed to have gotten a little easier.
+And I left the doctor’s office feeling like a hedgehog in a fog: my thoughts were all jumbled up, my head was spinning, the exams were just a nightmare… I called my husband and cried into the phone… It seemed to have gotten a little easier.

 I stopped by the drugstore and bought the necessary medication.